Spence & Partners – Privacy Notice

 How does the Scheme Actuary use your data?

-Spence will fully respect your rights under the Regulations including:
+Spence will fully respect your rights under the Data Protection Legislation including:

 - You have the right to complain to the supervisory authority whose contact details are set out below.

-Complaints relating to breaches of the Regulations and/or complaints that an individual’s personal data is not being processed in line with the Data Protection Principles will be managed and processed by Spence.
+Complaints relating to breaches of the Data Protection Legislation and/or complaints that an individual’s personal data is not being processed in line with the Data Protection Principles will be managed and processed by Spence.

 All complaints of dissatisfaction will also be processed in accordance with Spence Complaints Process and should be sent to the Compliance Officer who can be contacted on telephone number 02890412000 or at the following address: Spence & Partners Limited, Linen Loft, 27-37 Adelaide Street, Belfast, BT2 8FE.

-Without prejudice to any administrative or judicial remedy, you have the right to lodge a complaint with the supervisory authority, the Information Commissioner’s Office (ICO), if you consider that the processing of your personal data infringes the principles of the Regulations.
+Without prejudice to any administrative or judicial remedy, you have the right to lodge a complaint with the supervisory authority, the Information Commissioner’s Office (ICO), if you consider that the processing of your personal data infringes the principles of the Data Protection Legislation.
 Their address is as follows: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.